-- a A matter personal to a member of staff that is being considered by a meeting of Council OR HR committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the Line Manager or chair of HR committee or, if they are not available, the deputy chair of the HR committee, of absence occasioned by illness or other reason and that person shall report such absence to HR committee at its next meeting. - c The chair of HR committee or in their absence, the vice-chair, shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Clerk to the Council.
-The reviews and appraisal shall be reported in writing and are subject to approval by resolution by HR committee. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chair of HR committee, or in their absence the vicechair of HR committee, in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of HR committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Clerk to the Council relates to the chair or vice-chair of HR committee, this shall be communicated to the chair of council, or in their absence the vice chair of council. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance, or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).
+- a A matter personal to a member of staff that is being considered by a meeting of Council OR HR committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the Line Manager or chair of HR and Training committee or, if they are not available, the deputy chair of the HR and training committee, of absence occasioned by illness or other reason and that person shall report such absence to the HR gand Training committee at its next meeting. - The chair of HR and Training committee or in their absence, the vicechair, shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Clerk to the Council.
+The reviews and appraisal shall be reported in writing and are subject to approval by resolution by HR and Training sub-committee. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chair of HR and Training committee, or in their absence the vice-chair of HR and Training committee, in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of HR and Training committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Clerk to the Council relates to the chair or vice-chair of HR and Training committee, this shall be communicated to the chair of council, or in their absence the vice chair of council. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance, or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).